Trees, woodlands and hedges - FAQs

 I want to plant trees - where do I go for advice and grants?

 Advice and grants are available from several sources within Shropshire.
-The Forestry Commission administers the Woodland Grant Scheme, which provides advice and very worthwhile grants for the establishment of woodlands over 0.25 hectares (ha).
+The Forestry Commission administers grants and schemes, which provides advice and very worthwhile grants for the establishment of woodlands over 0.25 hectares (ha).

 What damages tree roots?